Verenahof: History

 In 1522, Emperor Charles V and his brother, Archduke Ferdinand of Austria purchased Verenahof along with other territories in the vicinity (Tengen, Kommingen, Wiechs am Randen) from Count Christoph von Nellenburg, who expressly wished not to sell these possessions to the Swiss Canton of Schaffhausen.

 In the 17th and 18th centuries there were repeated disputes between Tengen and the adjacent Schaffhausen over the access roads and the exact delimitation of the enclave.
 Residents of Verenahof were Catholic at that time whereas the inhabitants of Büttenhardt were Protestant.
 On Catholic holidays Verenahof denied the inhabitants of Büttenhardt rights of transit.

 In 1806, the Grand Duchy of Baden inherited sovereign rights over Verenahof, which became an enclave within the canton of Schaffhausen.
 In 1815 and 1839 Swiss attempts to obtain Verenahof were unsuccessful.
 In 1829 a schoolhouse was built in Wiechs am Randen where the children from the Verenahof enclave could attend school.
 By 1855 inhabitants of Verenahof were also Protestant as were their Büttenhardter neighbors; they had become a small Protestant minority within the otherwise completely Catholic community of Wiechs am Randen.

 In the 1920s, there were several attempts to integrate the Verenahof into Switzerland but the Baden Ministry of the Interior repeatedly rejected these.
 In the 1930s, the border markers around the exclave were updated.
-On 30 April 1945, four German officers sought refuge within the enclave.
+On 30 April 1945, four German officers sought refuge in the enclave.
 The Swiss police, however, expelled them.

 By 1964 a treaty was concluded between Germany and Switzerland, which entered into force on 4 October 1967.
-The 43-hectare (430,000-square metre) territory containing three houses and eleven West German citizens, became part of Switzerland with the transfer of 529912 m2 of West German land parcels (that had administratively been part of the German towns of Konstanz, Öhningen, Rielasingen, Wiechs am Randen, Altenburg, Stühlingen, Weizen and Grimmelshofen) in exchange for the transfer to the Federal Republic of Germany of an equal area of Swiss land parcels (which had administratively been part of the Swiss towns of Kreuzlingen, Hemishofen, Büttenhardt, Opfertshofen, and Merishausen).
+The 43-hectare (430,000-square metre) territory, containing three houses and eleven West German citizens, became part of Switzerland with the transfer of 529912 m2 of West German land parcels (that had administratively been part of the German towns of Konstanz, Öhningen, Rielasingen, Wiechs am Randen, Altenburg, Stühlingen, Weizen and Grimmelshofen) in exchange for the transfer to the Federal Republic of Germany of an equal area of Swiss land parcels (which had administratively been part of the Swiss towns of Kreuzlingen, Hemishofen, Büttenhardt, Opfertshofen, and Merishausen).
 Verenahof now forms part of the Swiss municipality of Büttenhardt.

 Meanwhile, the exclave of Büsingen am Hochrhein continued to administratively remain part of Germany.
 Subsequent to the land swap treaty involving Verenahof coming into force on 4 October 1967, Büsingen am Hochrhein was made part of the Switzerland-Liechtenstein customs area; no border checks have been carried out between Büsingen and Switzerland since.

 At the Wiechs am Randen town hall there are some remaining border markers that became obsolete with the land swap in 1967; in Büttenhardt, at the old school house, some old border markers from the 1930s have been used to frame bushes planted around the enclave.